 Whether you’re looking to fish, hike, camp, or enjoy the stunning scenery, there’s something for everyone at Lake Mead.
 Its proximity to Las Vegas makes it the perfect place to escape the hustle and bustle of the city.

 Lake Mead National Recreation Area is beautiful to spend a day on the water.
-Plenty of boat and watersports rentals are available so you can find the perfect activity for your group.
+Plenty of boat and watersports rentals are available, so you can find the perfect activity for your group.
 You can enjoy boats, jet skis, kayaking, paddle boarding, etc.

-Whether you want to relax on a pontoon boat or get your heart rate up with some waterskiing, there’s something for everyone.
+Whether you want to relax on a pontoon boat or get your heart rate up with waterskiing, there’s something for everyone.